Michael24-cell/grind-zone-app/README.md

 WHAT IS THIS?
 --------------------------------------------------------------------------------
-Grind-Zone is a pharmacokinetic-aware medication timing and mood tracking tool.
+Grind-Zone was built to make medication effects visible over time — not just when a dose is taken, but how it evolves across the day.

+Instead of relying on static averages, the system tracks real user input and shows which pharmacokinetic phase you are in, when peaks occur, and how effects transition and decline.

-Enter when you took your pill — see exactly what neurochemical zone you are in, when your peak hits, and when effects wind down.
-Log how you feel throughout the day and the app slowly calibrates to your personal timing curve.
+Log how you feel throughout the day and the system gradually calibrates to your individual response curve.

 Built for personal use.
-No existing tool explained what was actually happening in your brain at 2pm vs 8am on a given medication regimen, or what two co-administered drugs were doing to each other in real time.
+No existing tool explained what was actually happening at 2pm versus 8am on a given medication regimen, or how multiple drugs interacted in real time.

 STACK & ARCHITECTURE